 It would be fantastic to solicit relevant feedback from your target audience, work with review sources, and invite influencers and opinion leaders to try (and then promote) your app.
 Put in as much time and work as you need to improve your app.

-This guide is thus here to assist you in achieving a decent banking app that meets the requirements of your clients in the most appropriate manner.
+This guide is thus here to assist you in achieving a decent and secure fintech app banking app that meets the requirements of your clients in the most appropriate manner.